 The best known and most detailed printed mapping, starting in 1808 and extending right up to the current year.
 Find out more in the Ordance Survey factsheet (pdf format, 244Kb)

 The county was the basic unit for regional mapping, from its very beginning in 1579.
 Find out more in the county maps factsheet (pdf format).

-Chiefly focused on the City of Oxford, these have been published since the late 16th century.
-Find out more in the town plans factsheet (pdf format).
+Maps and plans of the City of Oxford have been published since the late 16th century.
+Find out more in the city maps factsheet (pdf format).

 Subject-based maps have been published since the 17th century and thematic maps in our collections include: